TAMS has developed a new Mental Health Support Services information page to provide relevant information.

 MensLine Australia is a 24/7 national telephone (1300 78 99 78) and online support service staffed by professional counsellors, experienced in men’s issues.
 MensLine Australia provides information, and referral service for men over 15 years of age with concerns about mental health, anger management, family violence, addiction, relationship, stress, and well-being.

-Open Arms is a service that provides 24/7 free and confidential counselling to anyone who has served at least one day in the Army, Navy, or Airforce, their spouses, and their families.
+Open Arms provides 24/7 free and confidential counselling to anyone who has served at least one day in the Army, Navy, or Airforce, their spouses, and their families.
 Open Arms can provide individual, couple, and family counselling to help improve resilience, as well as mental health and wellbeing.
 Phone 1800 011 046 for support.

 SANE Australia can be contacted by phone on 1800 187 263 from 10 am to 10 pm, Monday to Friday AEST/AEDT, and via web chat when possible.
 Their team can also respond to email inquiries within 48 hours.

 If you prefer to speak in a language other than English call 131 450, say your language, followed by “SANE Help Centre 1800 187 263”.
 Once connected you can speak in your preferred language, and a qualified interpreter will stay on the line to translate for the duration of the call.